 • The Committee confirms and discusses the vision for International Business strategy (International Business investment, etc.) that contributes to sustainable Group growth.
 It also shares common understanding of issues regarding the role of International Business in strengthening overall Group profitability and demonstrating synergies, and confirms and discusses the direction of measures for handling those issues and their progress.
+The Group International Business Committee met 3 times (including twice in writing) in fiscal 2020.

-The Group g.
-Risk Management Committee (Basically 4 times a year)
+g.
+ERM Committee (Basically 4 times a year)